 Despite its current name, the RISE software can handle resources in all languages and can be customized to fit existing IT and content management systems.
 Many projects and infrastructures have proposed similar ideas, creating complex new initiatives that largely centralize resources in digital silos.
 Ours, by comparison, is a modular solution that works, allowing for interoperability between collections and research tools without (re-)aggregating resources.
 Scholarly research and structural design therefore remain intimately connected.
 This demonstrates the significant returns from our early investment into digital humanities research.

-RISE’s design principles and ideas come from an ongoing collaboration with Staatsbibliothek zu Berlin.
+RISE’s design principles and ideas came from a collaboration with Staatsbibliothek zu Berlin and Leiden University.
 RISE’s modular design reflects our understanding of how research collaboration should also function in a modular manner.
 During our development of RISE’s software, Staabi provided digital sources via CrossAsia for research and testing.
 While we promote open access whenever possible, the reality is that many digitized resources in the humanities are still sold by publishers or private vendors.
 We have had to navigate this complex licensing terrain during our everyday work, and RISE is now a prototype primed for a model of technology transfer for humanists.
 We believe that this approach is the most fruitful one that would provide a sustainable technology transfer for humanists.